-- EU recognition of a country as eligible to export a particular product.
+1. Country Approval: EU recognition of a country as eligible to export a particular product.
 Commission Implementing Regulation (EU) 2021/404 of 24 March 2021 outlines the list of third countries, territories, or zones thereof from which the entry into the EU of animals, germinal products, and products of animal origin is permitted.
-Commission Implementing Regulation (EU) 2021/405 outlines the list of third countries or regions thereof authorized for the entry into the Union of certain animals and goods intended for human consumption: Shellfish is restricted from all U.S. states except Washington State and Massachusetts.
+Commission Implementing Regulation (EU) 2021/405 outlines the list of third countries or regions thereof authorized for the entry into the EU of certain animals and goods intended for human consumption: Shellfish is restricted from all U.S. states except Washington State and Massachusetts.
+The list of third countries with approved control plans for pharmacologically active substances, pesticides and contaminants in certain food-producing animals and products of animal origin intended for human consumption is now integrated in Annex I of Commission Implementing Regulation (EU) 2021/405.
 U.S. lamb and mutton are currently not eligible for export to Bulgaria (and the EU).
-In 2021, the United States was delisted by the EU for the export of casings but was relisted in March 2023. - 2.
-Recognition of approved production establishments, which may be subject to EU audits (see the EU-approved list). - 3.
-In April 2021 the EU updated its Animal Health Law (Regulation (EU) 2016/429) and all required certificates for products of animal origin.
-Models of these certificates for food of animal origin including amendments made after the first publication, were published in Commission Implementing Regulation (EU) No 2020/2235 (consolidated version January 9, 2023.
-Certificates signed by U.S. officials must accompany all shipments.
+In the absence of an approved U.S. residue plan for horsemeat, the United States has effectively been restricted from exporting horsemeat to the EU since 2011.
+In 2021, the United States was delisted by the EU for the export of casings but was relisted in March 2023.

+2. Establishment Approval: Recognition of approved production establishments, which may be subject to EU audits (see the EU-approved list).
+Only those products processed at approved establishments may enter the EU.

+3. Product Certification: Animal or public health certificates based on the model certificates published by the EU in Commission Implementing Regulation (EU) 2020/2235 and signed by U.S. officials must accompany all shipments.
 The U.S. certifying agency will cross out or delete any statements in the model certificate that are not applicable.
-The EU requires veterinary and/or general health certificates with each meat and meat product shipment to be signed and dated prior to export.